PRE-DEPARTURE ORIENTATION SEMINAR (PDOS)

 HEALTH and FOOD

-- Never drink or use in cooking plain tap water.
+-Avoid drinking tap water.
 Always use bottled water or filtered water.
+You can use tap water for cooking.

 RECREATION and PINOY BARANGAY